Woo-hoo, you’ve managed to become a life coach!

 Automatic payments and taking payments through an API (application programming interface) are less reliable however and I have had numerous issues.

-For that reason, I have migrated a lot to Stripe.
+For that reason, I have migrated some automated payments Stripe.

 With Stripe the payments are processed and then deposited into your bank account, whereas with PayPal you have to move money manually and hope they don’t put a hold on it.